Causes of Pain and Burning in the Achilles Tendon

 Surgery

 An Achilles tendon rupture may need surgical repair within days of the injury.
 An orthopedic surgeon will suture (stitch) the two ends of the tendon back together.
+Full recovery can take about four months.

-Surgery may be used in tendinosis to remove abnormal tissues and lesions, restore blood flow, and stimulate healing.
+Surgery may also be used in tendinosis to remove abnormal tissues and lesions, restore blood flow, and stimulate healing.
 The type of surgery will be based on the extent of the damage.

 Physical Therapy